pcolladosoto/robot_calibration/README.md

 1. **ARDUINO_BAUDRATE:** The firmware running in the Arduino board will set up the serial port at a given rate.
 This data will be used when opening the port.

-2. **REDUCING_FACTOR:** The coupling between the motors and the wheels themselves doesn't necessarily have to be 1.
-This should be taking into account when estimating the initial value of the pulse -> mm conversion factor C<sub>m</sub>.
+2. **REDUCING_FACTOR:** The coupling between the motors and the wheels themselves doesn't necessarily have to be 1 (that is, one motor revolution is equivalent to one wheel revolution).
+This should be taken into account when estimating the initial value of the pulse -> mm conversion factor C<sub>m</sub>.

 3. **ENC_PULSES_PER_REV:** This value is encoder-specific.
 Our encoders generate 3 pulses per **MOTOR** revolution, for example.